OntoUML/ontouml-models/README.md

 Keep the JSON export consistent with the native project; VPP-to-JSON export is not automated by the catalog.
 Do not add a manually generated `ontology.ttl` or edit generated Turtle to change the model: update `ontology.json` instead.

+> [!IMPORTANT]
-**Automatic submission processing requires a branch in the same repository as the PR's target.
+> **Automatic submission processing requires a branch in the same repository as the PR's target.
 Fork-based PR writeback is not supported.** Contributors without branch access can use the contribution form above or contact a catalog administrator.

 For a normal same-repository PR, automation validates the sources, generates `ontology.ttl`, synchronizes distribution and model metadata, updates root `catalog.ttl`, and commits changes back to the PR branch.
 This can include **normalized `metadata.yaml`**, with comments or formatting changed, as well as generated files.
 A synchronized rerun creates no additional commit.
 A curator reviews the resulting PR before merging it; automated checks do not establish semantic quality or rights clearance.
 See the [submission workflow guide](scripts/process-new-model-submission.md) for the exact processing order, warnings, failure behavior, and local validation commands.